krish-pain/Bank_Management_System/README.md

 # Bank_Management_System
-<h2>Context or Problem Statement:</h3>
+<h3>Context or Problem Statement:</h3>
 This was my first project, and I wanted to build something that simulated real-world scenarios while helping me strengthen my Python skills.
 Banking is a critical domain where efficient management of accounts and transactions is essential.
 I decided to create a Bank Management System that could handle core banking operations like creating accounts, managing transactions, and deleting accounts, all through a simple and user-friendly backend interface.
 The goal was to develop a system that replicates basic banking functionality, focusing on accuracy and reliability.

-<h2>Overview of the Project:</h2>
+<h3>Overview of the Project:</h3>
 My project is a Python-based backend application that uses object-oriented programming principles.
 It consists of two main classes:

-I.BankAccount Class:
+<h4>I.BankAccount Class:</h4>
                         This handles individual accounts, storing details like account number, account name, and balance.
 It also provides methods for depositing and withdrawing money and displaying account details.

 II.Bank Class: This acts as the central management system, maintaining multiple accounts in a dictionary for quick access.
 It includes methods to create new accounts, delete existing ones, and access account details.